Staining Wood Filler Problems (How to Solve Them)

 Well, the stain might not stay on the wood filler.
 It can wipe away after some time.
 The color of the stain on the filler can look lighter than actual wood.
 The stain on the wood filler can discolor or look patchy.
 Your sloppy work may result in an unpleasant-looking wooden piece.

-However, if you don’t want to face any of these problems, we have this article for you.
+However, if you don’t want to face any of these problems, I have this article for you.

 Staining wood filler is not an easy job.
 You can face some difficulties that you need to overcome.
 Remember, always test and experiment with different solutions before actually applying them to your furniture.